tavinathanson/bimah-bc/README.md

 - ✅ Is stored only in your browser's session storage
 - ✅ Disappears when you close the browser tab

-The only server interaction is a one-time passcode check for authentication.
-After that, everything runs client-side using JavaScript in your browser.
+Everything runs client-side using JavaScript in your browser.
+No server interaction is required.

 ## Features

-- **Secure Authentication**: Passcode-protected access via httpOnly cookies
+- **No Login Required**: Since all data is processed locally in your browser, no authentication needed (passcode feature available but currently disabled)
-- **Multi-File Upload**: Drag-and-drop XLSX/CSV file uploads with support for multiple files
+- **Multi-File Import**: Drag-and-drop XLSX/CSV file imports with support for multiple files
 - **Smart Column Mapping**: Flexible column mapping interface with live preview
 - **Data Validation**: Row-level validation with clear error reporting
 - **Comprehensive Analytics**: